 Christmas 1992.
 My second son's graduation from Navy basic training at Great Lakes Naval Base was scheduled for December 23rd.
-Not the best time, was it?
-It had been a very rough year.
+I wasn't the best ending for a very rough year.
 Our youngest daughter’s behavior had finally reached the point where we knew that we could no longer parent her effectively.
 Heartbroken beyond hurt, we placed her in a boarding school for kids with behavior problems.
 Our son left for the Navy on October 7th.
-Our daughter was taken to the Family School on October 29th.
+Our daughter was taken to her school on October 29th.
 In a few short weeks, our family shrunk by half.
 I bitterly missed both of them.

 I made arrangements for us to stay with my brother and his family in Chicago.
 They graciously included us in their Christmas plans.
 J and D our two remaining children at home traveled with us as we drove to Chicago, providing company and distraction.
 My plan was to spend whatever time we could with our younger son.